makandra/capybara-lockstep/README.md

 ## Timeout

-By default capybara-lockstep will wait up to 10 seconds for the page initialize and for JavaScript and AJAX request to finish.
+By default capybara-lockstep will wait `Capybara.default_max_wait_time` seconds for the page initialize and for JavaScript and AJAX request to finish.

 You can configure a different timeout:

 ```ruby
 Capybara::Lockstep.timeout = 5 # seconds
 ```

-Regardless of the configured value capybara-lockstep will always wait *at least* for `Capybara.default_max_wait_time` seconds.

 ## Ruby API